 Its first event hosted approximately 150 people.
 Speakers over the next 12 years included Greg Jamison, president of the San Jose Sharks, Chuck Geschke, founder of Adobe, and former 49er Brent Jones.

-In 2005, a new leadership team led by Skip Vaccarello took over the event The name was changed to the Silicon Valley Prayer Breakfast to make it a more regional, and its direction changed to attract not only Christ-followers but people who were just curious about faith.
-The goal was to encourage conversations about faith.
+In 2005, a new leadership team led by Skip Vaccarello took over the event.
+The name was changed to the Silicon Valley Prayer Breakfast to make it a more regional, and its direction changed to attract not only Christ-followers but people who were curious about faith.
+The goal was to encourage conversations about faith and life.

 Over the next 18 years, prominent speakers included former Secretary of State Condoleezza Rice, astronaut Rex Walheim, VMware CEO Pat Gelsinger, Google executive Kirk Perry, former Apple executive and CEO of JCPenny Ron Johnson, and top venture capitalist Promod Haque, among many other top leaders.

 In 2012, four quarterly events, called SVPB Networking events, were added to the Annual Breakfast.
 The Networking events featured local business and nonprofit leaders with inspiring stories of the intersection of faith and work.
-The events were more intimate — hosting 60 to 100 people.
-In addition, evening networking events were added in 2016 called TechTalk.
+The events were more intimate–hosting 60 to 100 people.

 In 2018, the name changed again to Connect Silicon Valley to emphasize its appeal to people looking for meaning, purpose and community, and curious about Christian faith.
 Its new name is meant to emphasize connecting with God and each other (community) and engaging in conversations about faith and life.